-The Department of Accounting has received separate accounting accreditation from the Association to Advance Collegiate Schools of Business (AACSB) the premier accrediting body for business and accounting programs.
-Less than 180 business schools in the world have both business and accounting accreditations.
-Bradley’s Foster College of Business is one of only seven private schools in the Midwest with an AACSB accredited accounting program.
+The Department of Accounting has received separate accounting accreditation from the Association to Advance Collegiate Schools of Business (AACSB International) the premiere accrediting body for business and accounting programs.
+Only 182 business schools in the world have both business and accounting accreditations.

 The Master of Science in Accounting degree (MSA) requires 30 hours of course work to include a minimum of 15 credit hours of accounting courses and a maximum of 15 elective credit hours selected from courses offered within the MBA program and other disciplines.

 Complete the following accounting courses for a total of 12 credit hours:

 ATG 601 Financial Accounting Theory .........................
 Fall only

 ATG 677 Federal Taxes II ........................................
 Fall only

 ATG 690 Applied Professional Accounting Research ........
 Fall and Spring